Career guidance that goes beyond generic advice.

 No ethical provider can guarantee a job.

-Check whether the advice is generic or genuinely useful, whether it helps with higher-value skill direction and proof of work, whether it improves income-growth direction, and whether pricing is transparent.
+Check whether the advice is generic or genuinely useful, whether it helps with higher-value skill direction and proof of work, and whether it improves income-growth direction.

 That is a common reason career guidance matters.
 Practical guidance should not stop at course labels.
 It should help you judge which skill direction is worth your next serious effort phase based on fit, market reality, and risk.